 A: My job in the Army was known as a Fire Support Specialist.
 The MOS is 13f, also known as a Forward Observer.

-Q: Why did you become a personal trainer?
+Q: Why did you become a fitness professional?

 A: I have always been a fitness fanatic.
 The worst punishment for me as a kid was to get grounded.
-Not because I couldn't see my friends, but because I couldn't go to the YMCA and workout.
-I played a few team sports, but mostly I was an avid track runner with an interest in martial arts.
+Not because I couldn't see my friends, but because I couldn't go to the gym and workout.
 When I joined the military at 18, I was super into the fitness aspect of it.
 To be quite honest with you, there wasn't much of the physical demands of the military that I didn't excel in.
-As a Team Leader in the 75th Ranger Regiment (Special Operations, Army Rangers), I was put in charge of the entire FIST (Fire Support Team) pt (physical training) for our company.
+As a Team Leader in the 75th Ranger Regiment, I was put in charge of the Fire Support Team physical training (pt).
 I was left this responsibility due to my desire to take that role and my high pt scores.
 This is where I first gained an interest in leading people in fitness.
 I felt a great sense of accomplishment from watching our team excel in pt scores.
-After I left the military, I pursued an undergraduate degree geared toward med school.
-I became certified in personal training and nutrition coaching and have worked as a trainer since 2017.
-I graduated with a Bachelor of Science in Kinesiology, with a minor in Biology.
+I have worked as a fitness trainer since 2017.
+I hold a Bachelor of Science in Kinesiology, with a minor in Biology.
 I also hold several fitness certifications to include: NSCA Certified Strength and Conditioning Specialist, ISSA Certified Specialist in Sports Nutrition, ISSA Certified Personal Trainer, and SCW Certified Boxing Instructor.
 Overall, I love fitness and the fitness industry, I am always looking at new certifications and education to build my credibility.
-I still actively compete in Jiu Jitsu among other martial arts and look to expand on the services of fitness that I can offer in the future!
+I still actively compete in martial arts and look to expand on the services of fitness that I can offer in the future!
 The most rewarding feeling for me is to help someone achieve their fitness goal.
 The fitness industry is overwhelmingly positive and rewarding and I have no doubt that I have found my calling.